 After the turbines were installed and began operating, integrating the variable output of the turbines into KEA’s grid system was a new challenge.
 Offsetting the diesel generation with wind and matching the island’s variable load with hydro and variable wind required KEA to develop a creative dispatching strategy and controls.
-When increasing total wind production with three more turbines in phase two, the existing hydroelectric power generation facility will act as a battery, following the load minus the wind production.
+When total wind production is increased with three more turbines in phase 2, the existing hydroelectric power generation facility will act as a battery, following the load minus the wind production.
 KEA is taking additional steps to improve the reliability of the system.
-Through a partnership with Texas-based Xtreme Power, KEA will be soon install an advanced battery storage system, which will serve as a bridge between wind and hydro power during periods of low generation.
+Through a partnership with Texas-based Xtreme Power, KEA will soon install an advanced battery storage system which will serve as a bridge between wind and hydro power during periods of low generation.

 Project description: Seven 1.5-megawatt (MW) GE turbines

 Owner: 606 South Dakota residents

 Cost: $21.5 million

 Financing: 30% funded by 1603 grant; remainder contributed by citizens of South Dakota